 A chart of the glide path for the L 2030 lifecycle fund.

 As you can see, when someone is about 25 years from retirement, the lifecycle funds invest 75% of their assets in stocks.
-The fund gradually shifts the asset allocation from stocks to bonds, but then makes a rapid shift to bonds about five years from the target date.
+The fund gradually shifts the asset allocation from stocks to bonds but then rapidly shifts to bonds about five years from the target date.

-Those final five years could be crucial to meeting a retirement goal, and a big downturn in stocks could be devastating.
-Therefore, bonds are an appropriate means of preserving capital near retirement.
-As the fund moves past the retirement date, it'll eventually start modestly increasing exposure to stocks again to maximize the potential lifetime income from the portfolio in the long term.
+Those final five years could be crucial to meeting a retirement goal, and a big downturn in stocks could be devastating, so bonds are an appropriate means of preserving capital near retirement.
+As the fund moves past the retirement date, it'll eventually start modestly increasing exposure to stocks again to maximize the potential lifetime income from the portfolio.

 Should you buy a lifecycle fund?

-Finally, lifecycle funds assume your only investment and your only source of retirement income is that one fund.
+Finally, lifecycle funds assume that your only investment and only source of retirement income is that one fund.
 The fund managers can't possibly know what you receive from Social Security, a pension, or any other investments you might hold.
-Therefore, lifecycle funds should be considered as only one part of a complete retirement plan.
+Lifecycle funds should be considered as only one part of a complete retirement plan.